rise-tools/rise-tools/docs/docs/intro.md

 ### Model Source

-The models are responsible for defining the data and
+The model source is responsible for defining the data fetching and event handling interactions with the server.
+For now you may use the `createWSModelSource` and `createHTTPModelSource` to interact with the server-side implementation (either your [JS server](/docs/server-js), or a custom server which follows the [Rise API specification](/docs/server-spec)).

 ### Actions